K372470/REACT.NET-Example/README.md

 [That Library](https://github.com/reactjs/React.NET) I found in the E-Net by googling "Asp.Net updating page" I used it 2-3 times, in views, where it did it's startup job
 #### Babel & Webpack
-> AAAAAAAAH PAIN

-But without jokes, i just set it up by watching tutorials for [React.NET](https://github.com/reactjs/React.NET), nothing interesting, bcs now I usualy use other compilators
+It Was set up by watching tutorials for [React.NET](https://github.com/reactjs/React.NET), nothing interesting
 #### Scripts
 Nothing special, some simple things:
 > *script.jsx* - calling server for data